Azure/azure-docs-sdk-java/docs-ref-services/preview/ai-formrecognizer-readme.md

 |-|-
 |3.0.x | 2.0
 |3.1.X - 3.1.12| 2.0, 2.1 (default)
-|4.0.0-beta.1 - Latest beta release| 2022-01-30-preview (default)
+|4.0.0-beta.1 - Latest GA release| 2022-08-31 (default)
+|4.1.0-beta.1 - Latest beta release| V2023_02_28_preview

-> Note: Starting with version 2022-01-30-preview, a new set of clients were introduced to leverage the newest features
+> Note: Starting with version 4.0.X, a new set of clients were introduced to leverage the newest features
 > of the Form Recognizer service.
 Please see the [Migration Guide][migration_guide] for detailed instructions on how to update application
 > code from client library version 3.1.X or lower to the latest version.
 For more information, see [Changelog][changelog].
 > The below table describes the relationship of each client and its supported API version(s):

 |API version|Supported clients
 |-|-
-|2022-06-30-preview | DocumentAnalysisClient and DocumentModelAdministrationClient
+|2022-08-31 | DocumentAnalysisClient and DocumentModelAdministrationClient
 |2.1 | FormRecognizerClient and FormTrainingClient
 |2.0 | FormRecognizerClient and FormTrainingClient